Healthy Homes Assessment Pakowhai

 Home Assessments Pakowhai for Rental Properties

-There are a myriad of concerns to look over when conducting a house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
+There are a variety of things you should look for during the home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
 There are a few examples:

 • Do you think the ceiling insulation need topping up or replacing?

-The consequences of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of an tenancy solutions ruling can have a significant impact for landlords and property managers.
-For specialist advice get in touch today and book your rental property home assessment.
+The consequences of not having the Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of an tenancy solutions ruling can be significant for landlords and property managers.
+For expert advice get in touch today and book your rental property house assessment.

 home assessments for rental properties